jvalue/made-template/README.md

 ## Project Work
 Your data engineering project will run alongside lectures during the semester.
 We will ask you to regularly submit project work as milestones so you can reasonably pace your work.
 All project work submissions **must** be placed in the `project` folder.

+### Exporting a Jupyter Notebook
+Jupyter Notebooks can be exported using `nbconvert` (`pip install nbconvert`).
+For example, to export the example notebook to html: `jupyter nbconvert --to html examples/final-report-example.ipynb --embed-images --output final-report.html`

 ## Exercises
 During the semester you will need to complete exercises, sometimes using [Python](https://www.python.org/), sometimes using [Jayvee](https://github.com/jvalue/jayvee).
 You **must** place your submission in the `exercises` folder in your repository and name them according to their number from one to five: `exercise<number from 1-5>.<jv or py>`.